“To stimulate creativity, one must develop the childlike inclination for play.” – Albert Einstein

 Surviving as an artist can be difficult, so being able to facilitate within the in-school or after-school environment is a great plus.
 We run forums, workshops, training and development opportunities for artists and educators who want to work in this space.

 Since 2014, we have trained intensively around 250 artist-facilitators from 6 provinces to work in schools.

-Currently, our After-School Game Changer training programme in association with the Department of Cultural Affairs, Western Cape, is assisting over 60 Creative Arts coaches to provide excellent afterschool programmes for children and young people across the province.
+Currently, our After-School Game Changer training programme in association with the Department of Cultural Affairs & Sports, Western Cape, is assisting over 60 Creative Arts coaches to provide excellent afterschool programmes for children and young people across the province.
 We have been running the programme since 2017, and have created community-based and provincial Showcases for the coaches to demonstrate talent and skills of their learners.

 Theatre can be made even more powerfully transformative if the experience is extended in some way through pre- or post-show workshops.
 Theatre mediation helps children and young people to fully engage with the material of the play, and to experiment with the theatre languages they have been exposed to.

 In 2014 we reached 5000 school children through the innovative, award-winning War Horse Education project, sponsored by RMB, in partnership with Handspring Puppet Company, ensuring in-depth arts workshops in schools, development of educational materials and free attendance of the War Horse production.

 Other theatre mediation projects designed especially for theatre companies, the Baxter theatre, the Market theatre and others, include: The Ogreling, Lion Boy, Woza Albert, Mies Julie, Karoo Moose, Mother to Mother, and The Crossing.